jabolcni/Lambergar/README.md

 Output file `data.csv` will contain flags which evaluation parameters contribute to position evaluation.
 When conversion ends, you can quit the engine and run command `python tuner.py --mode off`, which will change the mode of the zig code of the Lamberger engine into normal mode.
 Compile the engine with `zig build` command.

 Now run python script `convert_to_pickle.py` which will convert `data.csv` into pickle files.
-Then you can open jupyter notebook `tune_parameters.ipynb`, which contains the code for optimization which finds best evaluation parameters.
+Then you can open Jupyter notebook `tune_parameters.ipynb`, which contains the code for optimization which finds the best evaluation parameters.
 Code saves the parameters into file `merged_parameters.txt`, which can be directly copied into `evaluation.zig`.
-Ofcourse then you need to compile the zig code with `zig build` so that new evaluation values are used in newly compiled engine.
+Of course then you need to compile the zig code with `zig build` so that new evaluation values are used in newly compiled engine.

-## Strenght
+## Strength

 In November 2023 version v0.3.1 was proposed for testing on CCRL Blitz list, where it current stands at 2368 &plusmn; 20 ELO.